gardenlinux/gardenlinux/features/ali/README.md

 ### Features
 This feature creates an Alibaba cloud compatible image artifact as an `.qcow2` file.

-To be platform complaint smaller adjustments like defining the platform related ntp systems, networking config etc. are done.
+To be platform compliant smaller adjustments like defining the platform related ntp systems, networking config etc. are done.
 The artifact includes `cloud-init` for orchestrating the image.

 ### Unit testing